agrosner/DBFlow/usage2/Relationships.md

 _Note_: This annotation is only a helper to generate tables that otherwise you would have to write yourself.
 It is expected that management still is done by you, the developer.

+### Custom Column Names

+You can change the name of the columns that are generated.
+By default they are simply lower case first letter version of the table name.

+`referencedTableColumnName` -> Refers to the referenced table.
+`thisTableColumnName` -> Refers to the table that is creating the reference.

 ### Multiple ManyToMany

 You can also specify `@MultipleManyToMany` which enables you to define more